ohturyhma123/tieki-app/documentation/setup_mongodb_atlas.md

 2. Follow fullstack open instructions on creating the cluster

-Make sure to write down the password for the database account somewhere
+Make sure to write down the password for the database account somewhere.

 fi: https://fullstackopen.com/osa3/tietojen_tallettaminen_mongo_db_tietokantaan#mongo-db

 eng: https://fullstackopen.com/en/part3/saving_data_to_mongo_db#mongo-db

+The instructions are slightly outdated.
+If there is no "allow access from anywhere", enter 0.0.0.0 for the IP.

+As long as you have created the cluster and created the database user, you can continue.

 3. Install MongoDB Database Tools